stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/clustershell.md

 [ClusterShell][url_clush] is a command-line tool and library that helps running commands in parallel on multiple servers.
 It allows executing arbitrary commands across multiple hosts.
 On Sherlock, it provides an easy way to run commands on nodes your jobs are running on, and collect back information.
-The two most useful commands provided are `cluset`, which can manipulate lists of nodenames, and `clush`, which can run commands on multiple nodes at once.
+The two most useful commands provided are `cluset`, which can manipulate lists of node names, and `clush`, which can run commands on multiple nodes at once.

 ### More documentation